shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 Note that to replicate the presented results you will need to run the `download extras` command.
 See below.

+# Recent Changes (since the manuscript is under review, this is just to keep track of and for people to see, what has been changed since submission)

+Fixed a bug in the default qaqc filter relating to the name of the feature_count_z_scores in the filter field.
+This made the drop_outliers command broken in the original release, this has been fixed.

 # PythonCentricPipelineForMetabolomics (PCPFM)